 - Hall bathroom

-This may seem like a long list of locations, but often times dorm buildings have multipurpose spaces and these items aren’t all scattered across the building- for example, the kitchenette was part of the common area in my friend’s dorm, or there were vending machines in the laundry room.
+This may seem like a long list of locations, but a lot of dorm buildings have multipurpose spaces and these items aren’t all scattered across the building- for example, the kitchenette was part of the communal area in my friend’s dorm, or there were vending machines in the laundry room.

 - 15 Addresses to Memorize in College